Foundation By Laws

 F. Term of Office

-Any Director, may be removed by a two-thirds (2/3) vote of the full Board of Directors.
+Any Director, may be removed by a two-thirds (2/3) vote of the full Board.

 J. Resignation

-Any Director may resign at any time by giving written notice to the Vice President for University Advancement, Foundation Chair or the Secretary of the Foundation.
+Any Director may resign at any time by giving written notice to the Vice President for University Advancement or Chair of the Board.
 Such resignation shall take effect at the time specified therein or, if no time is specified, then upon delivery.

 K. Compensation

-Other than reimbursement of direct expenses incurred with approval of the Board of Directors, no Director of the Foundation shall receive from the Foundation any compensation for his/her services as such, directly or indirectly.
+Other than reimbursement of direct expenses incurred with approval of the Board, no Director shall receive from the Foundation any compensation for his/her services as such, directly or indirectly.

-Regular meetings may be held at the registered office of the Foundation or at such other place or places, either within or without the State of Louisiana, as the Board of Directors may from time to time designate.
-At each annual meeting the Directors shall determine the date and time for the regular meetings for the following year.
-Each Director shall be deemed to have received notice of each regular meeting scheduled at the annual meeting without further notice (other than the next annual meeting for which notice shall be given as stated above).
+Regular meetings may be held at the registered office of the Foundation or at such other place or places, either within or without the State of Louisiana, as the Board may from time to time designate.

 N. Special Meetings; Notice

-Special meetings of the Board of Directors may be called by the Chairman of the Board, the Vice President, majority of the voting Directors in office, at their discretion, upon notice.
-Such notice shall be deemed to have been given if: (1) it is deposited in the United States mail, first class mail postage prepaid, at least five (5) days before the date of the special meeting, or (2) it is given personally by e-mail, by telephone or by sending a telefaxed copy of the notice directly to the Vice President, at least seventy-two (72) hours before the time of the special meeting.
+Special meetings of the Board may be called by the Chair of the Board, the Vice President for University Advancement, majority of the voting Directors in office, at their discretion, upon notice.
+Such notice shall be deemed to have been given if: (1) it is deposited in the United States mail, first class mail postage prepaid, at least five (5) days before the date of the special meeting, or (2) it is given personally by e-mail, by telephone or by sending a telefaxed copy of the notice directly to the Vice President for University Advancement, at least seventy-two (72) hours before the time of the special meeting.
 No business other than that specified in the notice of the meeting shall be transacted at any special meeting unless a written waiver of notice is executed by the Directors.
 Emergency special meetings may be held on any date and at any time, and after any notice that is reasonable under the circumstances.

 1. Waiver of Notice